Office of the Superintendent of Financial Institutions

 Section 464 requires the Appointed Actuary to report in writing to the Board on the fairness to participating policyholders of a proposed dividend and whether it is in accordance with the policy.
 The Board shall consider the Appointed Actuary’s report before declaring the dividend.
 OSFI expects the Appointed Actuary to send a copy of all such reports to the Superintendent within thirty days after such reports are presented to the Board.

 However, the ICA and the Regulations do not explicitly specify how fairness is to be determined.
-The following are general principles for deciding on fairness for participating dividends:
+The following are general principles for deciding on fairness for policy dividends:

-In addition to the above general principles on fairness, OSFI expects that the company will consider Policyholder Reasonable Expectations (PRE).
+In addition to the above general principles on fairness, OSFI expects that the company will consider PRE.
 PRE are the reasonable expectations by policyholders of the company’s exercise of discretion in matters concerning their policies.
-PRE arises from the company’s communications in marketing materials, from information provided at the point of sale (such as policyholder dividend and investment performance illustrations), from its past and continuing administration practices and from general standards of market conduct.
+PRE arises from the company’s communications in marketing materials, from information provided at the point of sale (such as policy dividend and investment performance illustrations), from its past and continuing administration practices and from general standards of market conduct.
 Past practice includes the non-exercise of discretion by the company.

 The ICA also requires several opinions from the Appointed Actuary with respect to adjustable products.
 Section 165 requires the following with respect to adjustable products: